 Many of us recognise intellectually that we need others’ knowledge to address the opportunities and challenges we face in our day to day jobs in pharma, yet we still lack the time or motivation to collaborate.

 Engaging with third parties all too often feels inefficient (search and coordination costs eat up time), risky (can I trust a provider to really deliver for me?) and low value (our own area of expertise always seems most critical).
-Lurking behind these reservations may be concerns about losing relevance, becoming one of those individual that 'needs others to get the job done'.
+Lurking behind these reservations may be concerns about losing relevance, becoming one of those individuals that 'needs others to get the job done'.

 A recent HBR article suggest that clarifying what collaboration is (and what it isn’t) and gaining first-hand experience with one or more collaborative projects is the only way to combat these common apprehensions.
 The article suggests that only after seeing collaboration’s value for yourself will you put in the effort required to seek out cross-disciplinary projects and hone the skills necessary to collaborate effectively.